 When it comes to child labor laws, one of the most difficult parts can be understanding what is required in your state.
 The California Department of Industrial Relations states that children under the age of 16 are required to attend school unless they have already completed high school.
 Even after high school is completed, your […]read more

-Many workers do not realize that their meal times are mandated and protected by law.
+Many workers do not realize that their mealtimes are mandated and protected by law.
 If an employer violates your right to a break, then you might have an actionable wage and hours claim.
 In California, employers that violate these rights are subject to investigations by the Department of Industrial Relations.
-This post will review […]read more
+This post will review the […]read more

 The “gig” economy is continually evolving.
-Government regulators, industry insiders and workers do not know what, if any, protections extend to “gig” workers.
+Government regulators, industry insiders, and workers do not know what, if any, protections extend to “gig” workers.
 Are they entitled to a minimum wage?
 Are they employees or independent contractors?
 How do they fit into the tax system?
-Should a new classification of worker be invented that blends employee […]read more
+Should a new classification of workers be invented that blends employee […]read more

 Recruiters and supervisors often use the term “seasonal” and “part-time” interchangeably.
 Generally, this is no more than a casual slip of the tongue.
 However, if you are confused, then it leaves your rights vulnerable.
 Whether your supervisor is conflating the terms or actually trying to infringe on your rights, it does not matter.
 This post […]read more

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

 To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.